 The First Airmail

 On February 18, 1911, French pilot Henri Pequet flew more than 6,000 pieces of mail for five miles from Allahabad to Naini as part of a commercial and cultural exposition.
-The United Kingdom was next in experimenting with official airmail, and flew more than 100,000 pieces of mail from London to Windsor between September 9 and September 26, 1911.
+The United Kingdom was next to experiment with official airmail, and flew more than 100,000 pieces of mail from London to Windsor between September 9 and September 26, 1911.